Place kick: Gridiron football

 Place kicks are used in American football and Canadian football for kickoffs, extra points, and field goals.
 The place kick is one of the two most common forms of kick in gridiron-based football codes, along with the punt.
 The punt, however, cannot score points (except in Canadian football where it counts as a single).
 The place kick is the most common kick used in most indoor football games, including the former North American Arena Football League (AFL); punting was not legal in AFL play.
 A specialist player named the placekicker is generally the only member of the team who attempts place kicks, and is generally not used for any other role on the team.
 In the USA's National Football League teams, placekickers are generally able to successfully kick a field goal from at least 50 yards away, although kicks from 60 yards or beyond are rarely attempted or successful.

 Place kicking typically involves placing the ball either directly on the turf, a mound of sand, a hole in the turf, or a plastic tee is sometimes used to keep the ball in position.
 A player called a holder is required to hold a ball upright during field goal and extra point attempts, as the ball is placed directly on the turf.
+This two-player process is a legacy of the sport's original 19th century rules which were based on 1871 rugby union laws.
 When weather conditions prevent the ball from standing on its tee by itself, a holder can be used during kickoffs (although this is uncommon).

 In most forms of gridiron football, a place kick during timed play that travels through the uprights is a field goal worth three points; on a free play following a touchdown, it is worth one point; most leagues (including the NFL) require the ball to be placed directly on the turf with a holder.

 In a few indoor football leagues, a kickoff that travels through the uprights results in an award of one point, although this practice is becoming less common with the collapse of the AFL (formerly the largest indoor gridiron football league in the world).

 In the comic strip Peanuts, Lucy frequently holds the football to allow Charlie Brown to place kick but invariably pulls it away at the last second, causing Charlie to fall on his back.